PLT-Columbia/Prog-4-Control-Flow-Graph/README.md

 cd ..
 ```

-Then you can view the CFG of `bubbleSort()` in `bubble.c`.
+Then you can view the CFG of the function `bubbleSort()` in `bubble.c`.
 Obviously you can view the CFG of other functions with `dot` command, e.g. `dot -Tpdf .printArray.dot -o printArray.pdf`.

 3. Create a new folder `clang-hw4` in `llvm-project/llvm/lib/Transforms` for this assignment, and copy the files:
 ```